Sebecosuchia: History and phylogeny

 Sebecosuchia was first constructed in 1937 by George Gaylord Simpson.
 In 1946 the concept was again used by American paleontologist Edwin Colbert to include Sebecus and Baurusuchidae.
 Sebecus, which had been known from South America since 1937, was an unusual crocodyliform with a deep snout and teeth that were ziphodont, or serrated and laterally compressed.
 The family Baurusuchidae was named the year before and included the newly described Baurusuchus, which was also a South American deep-snouted form.
+The clade Sebecosuchia was given a phylogenetic definition in the PhyloCode by Juan Leardi and colleagues in 2024 as "the least inclusive clade containing Sebecus icaeorhinus and Baurusuchus pachecoi provided that it doesn't include Araripesuchus gomesii, Montealtosuchus arrudacamposi, or Crocodylus niloticus (the Nile crocodile)".
+This definition ensures that Sebecosuchia self destructs if peirosaurids, uruguaysuchids, or modern crocodylians fall within the last common ancestor and all descendants of baurusuchids and sebecids.

 More recently, other crocodyliforms have been assigned to Sebecosuchia that cannot be placed into either family.
 These include the genera Eremosuchus, named in 1989, and Pehuenchesuchus, named in 2005.
 They are usually considered to be more basal sebecosuchians than the sebecids and baurusuchids.

 Below is a cladogram showing the possible phylogenetic position of Sebecosuchia modified from Turner and Calvo (2005).
 In this cladogram, Sebecidae is a paraphyletic assemblage of basal sebecosuchians while Baurusuchidae is monophyletic and includes the more derived sebecosuchians.

 In a phylogenetic study of crocodyliforms, Benton and Clark (1988) split up Sebecosuchia, finding baurusuchids to be basal notosuchians while sebecids were basal neosuchians.
 Since that time, most studies have supported a monophyletic Sebecosuchia.
 In 2007, however, a phylogenetic study placed baurusuchids as basal metasuchians and sebecids as close relatives to a family of notosuchians called the Peirosauridae.
 Together, sebecids and peirosaurids made the new clade Sebecia.
 Below is a cladogram from that study, Larsson and Sues (2007):

 Two years later, Sereno and Larsson (2009) came to the same conclusion, except they placed baurusuchids as advanced notosuchians.
 More recently however, Turner and Sertich (2010) found support for Sebecosuchia in their analysis of notosuchian relationships.
 In their study, Sebecosuchia was a derived clade within Notosuchia.
 Iori and Carvalho (2011) came to similar conclusions, grouping Baurusuchus alongside Sebecidae.
 Below is the cladogram from Turner and Sertich (2010):

 Diego Pol and Jaime E. Powell (2011) came to the same conclusion, however their analysis couldn't find a monophyletic Baurusuchidae within Sebecosuchia.
 The following cladogram simplified after their analysis, with focus on Sebecosuchia.